nextstrain/nextstrain.org/README.md

 ### Testing locally
 Make sure you've installed dependencies with `npm install` first (and activated your conda environment if using one).

+If you have AWS credentials make sure they are set as environment variables (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`).
+These are not necessary, but some functionality will be missing if these aren't available.

 Then run:

 ```bash